juxor/afaq/markdown/secH2.md

 and syndicalists compared to the Marxists during the 1920 near revolution suggested that the real _"proletarian"_ revolutionaries were, in fact, the former and **not** the latter.
-All in all, the history of the Italian labour movement clearly show that, for most Marxists, whether a group represents the _"proletariat"_ is simply dependent on their ideological commitment, **not** their actual class.
+All in all, the history of the Italian labour movement clearly shows that, for most Marxists, whether a group represents the _"proletariat"_ is simply dependent on their ideological commitment, **not** their actual class.